 The tour concluded with lunch in a shack on the edge of the jungle.
 Fried rice with beans and zuchhini was tasty enough, but we could imagine some people would be unimpressed, especially when considering the price of the whole adventure.

 We had an incredible adventure with the Gibbon Experience which far surpassed what we were expecting.
 The number one reason it was so good was that our group had a great dynamic with every single person being positive and encouraging through the whole experience, despite some difficult trekking.
 Secondly, we had great weather throughout the whole trek — cool temperatures and no rain.
 Thirdly, the ziplining was sensational, the treehouse was luxurious compared to what you might expect and the staff were pleasant.

-We have received many mixed reports regarding the Gibbon Experience over the years, with many of the negative reports set against a backdrop of how expensive this activity is, with a two-day/one-night experience costing $190, and a three-day/two-night experience costing $310.
+We have received many mixed reports regarding the Gibbon Experience over the years, with many of the negative reports set against a backdrop of how expensive this activity is.
 Our advice is to completely disregard the cost if you participate in this experience as against this backdrop, you will find fault.
 Our other advice is to go into this experience with a positive mindset, as out there in the jungle there is plenty to knock you down a peg, especially during the wet season when many trekkers endure arduous, muddy conditions and swarms of bugs.
 That said, this is an experience for those with an adventurous streak and those not happy to endure some hardships and the Lao way of doing things are going to fighting a mental (and perhaps physical) battle the whole way.
-Medium level of fitness recommended.